shantanu/arena-allocator/README.md

 The large allocations call `mmap` and directly request some memory from the OS.
 This is especially slow, since the `mmap` system call has to do some page table manipulations, and accessing this memory for the first time will cause a page fault.

+[The GNU Malloc documentation](https://sourceware.org/glibc/wiki/MallocInternals) contains all the nitty gritty details.

 > I believe the *main* reason for the spike in latency is because when the `std::vector` doubled to 128 objects each sized 1K, we crossed the 128KB allocation threshold into `mmap` territory.
-The ensuing page fault(s) caused by accessing that region of memory was espeically slow.
+The ensuing page fault(s) caused by accessing that region of memory made the allocator crawl.

 > Also, with 1KB sized objects, only 4 objects can fit into a page (which is 4KB on Linux).
 We also didn't do anything to align the objects to the page boundaries.
 This means that even doing sequential access of this memory can cause TLB misses, cache misses, and page faults on first load.

-[The GNU Malloc documentation](https://sourceware.org/glibc/wiki/MallocInternals) contains all the nitty gritty details.

-(Aside: I picked a horse emoji because it's the most similar thing I could find to a gnu, hope you appreciate!)
+(Aside: I picked a horse emoji because it's the most similar thing I could find to a gnu, hope you appreciate it!)

+# ✅ Takeaways
+- Stack-based allocators are REALLY fast.
+They're essentially constant time, especially compared to when heap allocators get into the large object category and start making `mmap` system calls.

+- The tradeoff is that since the stack is typically small (on Linux it's only 8MB per thread), you can only do limited things with this.

+- You can't free the memory within the Arena.
+You have to wait and free the entire buffer at once.
+This is only good for certain workloads and not great for a general capacity allocator.